Sidd-77/cpp-sh/README.md

-# Custom Shell
+# Shell in C++

 ## Overview
-This is a simple custom shell written in C++ from scratch.
+This is a simple shell written in C++ from scratch.
 It supports various shell-like features including command execution, piping, background processes, and I/O redirection.

 ## Features
 - **Execute Commands**: Run standard system commands.